 Once again, its your money, do your own research.

 After several years of having auctions and estate sales and running our antique store I have come to a crossroads.
 Between running Emma Creeks Antiques in Hesston and doing auctions and estate sales.
 There are positives on both sides and negatives of course but the one thing I know more than any other is that I will not be able to do both at this time.
 With some long term health issues on my wife’s side of the family and the fact that dad needs to spend time when and how he wants to I have decided to back off doing Estate Sales for the time being.
-I will still be happy to appraise items and even offer buyouts on entire households but will not be taking estate sales at this time.
+I will still be happy to have an auction, appraise items and even offer buyouts on entire households but will not be taking estate sales at this time.
 I can refer you to my friends who are starting their own estate sale company.
 Thanks for understanding and if you have any questions please ask.
 I have always chose quality of life and sanity over pursuit of money and this is another one of those choices.
 I will be completing several more sales I have with a family I have been working with.
 And I am always available for appraisals, buyouts or real estate auctions.
 Thanks!